JoshuaKGoldberg/Goldblog/content/blog/team-construction-pitfalls/index.md

 But at what point does adding early tech debt for the sake of speed no longer worth it?

 Introduced tech debt can be costly immediately after or even during a project.
-The earlier an archicture is rushed together or a "temporary" measure introduced, and the longer until it is cleaned up, the longer it negatively affects the system around it.
+The earlier an architecture is rushed together or a "temporary" measure introduced, and the longer until it is cleaned up, the longer it negatively affects the system around it.

 In my experience, referring to team goals as "aggressive" _sometimes_ implies pushing the team beyond what it would normally be comfortable achieving.
 I've been burned too many times by a _perceived_ urgent need for release followed by long periods of inactivity.